 Philosophy, Values and Goals

 Your values.
 Your career goals.
-Combine them through graduate studies at Eastern Mennonite University and prepare to transform your world for the common good.
+Combine them through graduate studies at EMU and prepare to transform your world for the common good.

 What is ‘Leadership for the Common Good’?